 PS.
-If you would like to learn more, as well as the correct pronunciation, then the online course “Everyday Greek Language” will teach you exactly what you need to start communicating in Greek.
+If you would like to learn more, as well as the correct pronunciation, then this online shortcut to speaking Greek “Everyday Greek Language” will teach you exactly what you need to start communicating in Greek.

-Remember, I am not a native Greek, and I also had to go to the same language journey, learning Greek from the very beginning.
 This online course is based on my own experiences of which vocabulary and grammar you need to start communicating in Greek, from day one and is made in cooperation with native Greek teachers.
 Lose your fear of speaking Greek and dare to make mistakes.
 Speaking Greek from day one makes your stay in Greece so much more fun.
-And honnestly, if I could do it, you can too 🙂
+And honestly, if I could do it, you can too 🙂